SSH key connection to Virtual Machine (VM)

 ssh-keygen

-The utility prompts you to select a location for the keys.
+1. Enter a file in which to save the key.
 By default, the keys are stored in the ~/.ssh directory with the filenames id_rsa for the private key and id_rsa.pub for the public key.
-Using the default locations allows your SSH client to automatically find your SSH keys when authenticating, so we recommend accepting them by pressing ENTER.

 Generating public/private rsa key pair.